It has been two long years since the Philippine government

 Similar to many of the Maranao youth, Rose dreams of

-being a math teacher one day to give back to
+being a math teacher one day to give back to the

 community by teaching them how to establish

 businesses of their own.
-She is inspired by her
+She is inspired by her mother

 Rosanna who owns a sari-sari store.